FabricExile/kludge/doc/tutorial-stl-types.md

-# Tutorial: STL Types, Templates, and References
+# Tutorial: STL Types and Instantiating Templates

 Kludge provides some basic mechanisms for automatic wrapping of STL types including `std::string` and `std::vector`.
 This is illustrated in the example below.